 Criteria for opening RAM on or after Oct.
-27
+26

 The following circumstances were determined to warrant opening a school's RAM spreadsheet on or after Oct.
-27, 2017:
+26, 2018:

-- The receipt of funding for International students - The distribution of area funds - The receipt of Program Unit Funding (PUF) - The need to address unanticipated fluctuations in noon supervision attendance - For senior high (including small secondary) schools, the need to make changes for the second semester - The receipt of funding from an outside agency - The adjustment of the RAM to match actual staffing
+- The receipt of funding for International students - The distribution of area funds - The receipt of Program Unit Funding (PUF) - The need to address unanticipated fluctuations in noon supervision attendance - For senior high schools, the need to make changes for the second semester - The receipt of funding from an outside agency - The adjustment of the RAM to match actual staffing